 Best time to visit: Any time they are open really – which is not that often.

-Opening Hours: Noon-4pm on Monday Tuesday, Friday and Saturday at the moment.
-If you want to kayak or mountain bike and want an early start get in touch with them a day or two before to arrange how and when.
+Opening Hours: Noon-4pm on Monday, Tuesday, Friday and Saturday at the moment.
+If you want to kayak or mountain bike and require an early start get in touch with them a day or two before to arrange how and when.